 |FEB 2018||3811||10,918.5||17||0.156||0.091, 0.249|

-a Data cuts are cumulative; each data cut includes the previous cut and fatalities are included from both the DBP and OLE.
+a Data cuts are cumulative; each data cut includes the previous cut and fatalities are included from both the controlled treatment period and open-label extension.

-b Includes all patients exposed to ocrelizumab in the global and US MS clinical trials except Ensemble; excludes patients in compassionate use program.
+b Includes all patients exposed to ocrelizumab in the global and US MS clinical trials; excludes patients in compassionate use programme.